Our Principles

 True wonder in the theater is possible.

-Theater is most innovative and exciting when artists can make lots of work quickly and audiences can see the work cheaply.
-We move fast, operate frugally, and keep prices low.
-We love problem-solving within constraints—unusual venues, short development schedules, shoestring budgets, unadaptable source material.
-We take risks and prioritize working with new and young talent.
+Theater is most exciting when artists can make lots of work quickly and audiences can see the work cheaply.
+In the spirit of community theater, we move fast, operate frugally, and keep prices low.
+We love problem-solving within constraints.

-Our theater is a home for artists to push themselves, take risks, and do hard things, and for audiences to be surprised, delighted, challenged, and moved.
-We make no assumptions about what can take place in the theater.
-Collaborators and audiences alike should leave the theater with more questions than answers.
+Our theater is a home for artists to push themselves and take risks, and for audiences to be surprised, delighted, challenged, and moved.
+We make no assumptions about what is possible, but we want every artistic choice to be generous.
+We like to do hard things together.